Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Excess clustering on kpc-scales

-Since both LRD components (\#1 and \#2) of CW-B5-15958 have $m_{\rm F444W}<25$ (table~\ref{tab:dual}), we apply this magnitude cut to the sample from \cite{Akins2023}, resulting in a control sample with a size of $N=87$.
-This control sample provides a comprehensively selected set of LRDs within the COSMOS-Web region with $m_{\rm F444W}<25$.

-Next, we select all possible pairs of two LRDs from this control sample and measure the distribution of their projected separations in the sky.
-In figure~\ref{fig;separations1}~(a), we compare this separation distribution to a mock separation distribution, which assumes the same number of objects randomly distributed within the COSMOS-Web field of view, which is simply modeled as a square region with the area of $0.54~{\rm deg^2}$.
-The two distributions align well, suggesting that the global distribution of LRDs can be explained by random distribution.
-Note that this result does not imply that LRDs do not cluster since here we use all LRDs in \cite{Akins2024} across different redshifts to estimate the possibility that LRDs at any redshifts appear close in projection coincidentally (also see section~\ref{ss:dual_number2}).
+For all possible LRD pairs from the full LRD sample, we measure the distribution of their projected separations on the sky.
+We then generate 10,000 mock LRD samples with the same sample size with the full LRD sample ($N=829$) randomly distributed within the COSMOS-Web field, which is simply modeled as a square region with an area of $0.54\,{\rm deg^2}$.
+For each mock sample, we compute the separation distribution in the same manner.

-We then generate a random mock sample multiple times.
-We use the Monte Carlo method to examine the probability of finding one LRD pair with $\theta\lesssim0\farcs4$ in these distributions.
-Based on 100,000-iteration results, the probability of finding one LRD pair with $\theta<0\farcs4$ is $ 0.025\%$ (corresponding to $3.7\sigma$).
-This result suggests that the dual LRD candidates are at the same redshift and are physically related as merging pairs.